AlbertoSanBon/corticalMeasurement/README.md

 To replicate the results provided in the article, run those steps:

 1. Clone repository
-2. Use this values in the configuration file:
+2. Use this configuration file updating the paths according to the cloning path:

 		[dicom]
 		data_path_dicom = C:/corticalMeasurement/data/